chrmoritz/StompingLauncher/README.md

   * creative mode (the server will restart after a set amount of time and give all players full equip (expertise/herbs/weapons/ammo), PvE recommended)
 * ability to auto-join your server on startup (if you host it on a local PC)
 * support for multiple server profiles (save and load your server configurations)
-* Note: if you want your server be public available make sure you forward the port, port+1 and the steamQueryPort (all UDP) and have a steam client running on your computer (needed for server list visibility)

 ![The Stomping Launcher host server tab](https://cloud.githubusercontent.com/assets/1686759/3336083/fa8baa38-f822-11e3-9ba7-439d2395b567.png)